ChanX21/ChanX21/README.md

  <h2 align="left">About</h2>

-- 👋 Hi, I’m Chanchal [@ChanX21] I typically focus on Blockchain Developments and updates.. and occasionally something else 🤷‍♂️
+- 👋 Hi, I’m Chanchal [@ChanX21] I typically focus on Blockchain Engineering and its advancements.. and occasionally something else 🤷‍♂️
 - <h4>‼️ This is my personal Github and not my professional 🔒 and will only contain my side and other miscellaneous projects ⛷️</h4>
 - 🚀 As a seasoned Blockchain developer, I possess a profound understanding of Blockchain technology and its diverse applications.
 With years of hands-on experience, I've refined my craft as a gifted Blockchain System Designer and Architect, specializing in crafting robust and scalable decentralized systems. 🔧💼